iDigBio/idigbio-feeder/README.md

 The "pubDate" column contains a timestamp in HTTP-date format and will be used as-is in the finished RSS feed.
 At this time there is no relationship between the Last-Modified returned by the remote webserver and the value entered in pubDate column, unless a human keeps them in sync.

-The Last-Modified header returned by the webserver is frequently a good value to use for pubDate.
+If no better date is available, the Last-Modified header returned by the publishing webserver may provide a reasonable value to use for pubDate.
 ```
 $ curl -s -I http://feeder.idigbio.org/datasets/e4b33221-1e2c-405c-ac02-a39d93f9a69b.tsv | egrep '^Last-Modified:'
 Last-Modified: Wed, 08 Feb 2017 15:35:18 GMT